worldviewer/ionic-social-scientific/README.md

 (Due to implementation complexity, most of this level will not make it into the MVP.)

-The mobile app will encode this epistemological hierarchy with swipe gestures: From the central locus of the article (the main view), swiping left or right from this article takes the reader to an annotated view or a map of the key concepts for that article (which would eventually link into a much larger graph of concepts).
+~~The mobile app will encode this epistemological hierarchy with swipe gestures: From the central locus of the article (the main view), swiping left or right from this article takes the reader to an annotated view or a map of the key concepts for that article (which would eventually link into a much larger graph of concepts)~~.

+Note: Through immersion in the web app format, it's apparent that the gesture-based navigation scheme is not optimal, as it would reduce the number app elements that can be used.
+Instead, what I recommend is to simply show an animation during the slide which shows the user in animations the epistemological transition that is being made.

+That being the case, the app is much simplified for now, as I can currently just use the transitions.

 So, this first level is the **concept and resource (article) view**.

 ### The Propositional Level of Discourse (aka the Adjacent Possible)